simonw/til/sqlite/build-specific-sqlite-pysqlite-macos.md

-# Building a specific version of SQLite with pysqlite on macOS
+# Building a specific version of SQLite with pysqlite on macOS/Linux

 I wanted the ability to test my Python software against specific version of SQLite on macOS.
 I found a way to do that using [pysqlite3](https://github.com/coleifer/pysqlite3).